Organic Gardening Composting

 Organic Compost in HandComposting

-Compost is an excellent source of organic material for your garden.
-It has the added benefit of reducing the amount of waste your household generates.
-All organic kitchen and garden waste except animal products can be composted.
+Compost is organic matter that has been decomposed and recycled as a fertilizer and soil amendment.
+It is an excellent source of nutrient-rich organic material you can use to refurbish soils or use as mulch.
+In addition to working as an organic fertilizer that your plants will love, compost also has the added benefit of reducing the amount of waste generated from within your household and from around the yard.
+All organic kitchen and garden waste, except animal products, can be composted.
 Material such as bones and animal scraps should be avoided because they attract vermin, flies, and scavenging animals.
+You can also use organic material from your yard to create compost, such as leaves, limbs, plant trimmings, and grass clippings to name a few.

 Size of the Compost Pile: A convenient size for a compost pile is 4 feet wide by 5 feet long by 5 feet high.